 Does reloading help?

 Reloading the page only helps if the status looks frozen but is really in a normal phase (the view can be stale).
-It does not fix any of the three signals above — for those, reloading changes nothing.
+It does not fix the signals above — for those, reloading changes nothing.

 What to do